Kitupala/kimmo-io-v2/README.md

 # kimmo-io-v2.1

 My new personal website / portfolio with contact information and links to my recent studies & projects.
+Handcrafted in Visual Studio Code.
+Built with React and Tailwind CSS, deployed with Vercel.

-## On planning stage:
+## On planning stage

 - Abilities page
 - Light / Dark mode